kuan23pc/group_project/README.md

 I, Marina Alramo, Declare that I am the sole author of the content that I add to this repository.

 I, Isabella Lazar, declare that I am the sole author of the content I add to this repository.

+I, Christina Outra, declare that I am the sole author of the content I add to this repository.

 *Resten av er skriv samma fast med era namn*